cable8mm/xeed/README.md

 The Xeed is to generate new model, seed, database seed, factory and migration files for Laravel based on data from the existing database table.

 > [!TIP]
-> It can function as both `artisan` commands and `standalone` commands, providing 100% identical functionality.
+> It can function as both `php artisan xeed:*` commands for Laravel and `bin/console *` commands for Standalone, providing 100% identical functionality.
 Therefore, you can use it within your own Laravel project or as a standalone application.

 We have provided the API Documentation on the web.
 For more information, please visit https://www.palgle.com/xeed/ ❤️